web3-storage/web3.storage/packages/website/pages/docs/how-tos/retrieve.md

 You can easily fetch any data stored using web3.storage using an IPFS HTTP gateway.
 Because IPFS is a peer-to-peer, decentralized network, you can use any public HTTP gateway to fetch your data.
 In this guide, we'll use the gateway at `w3s.link` (which is optimized for content stored on web3.storage), but you can see more worldwide gateways on the [IPFS Public Gateway Checker](https://ipfs.github.io/public-gateway-checker/).

 <Callout>
-w3link (`https://ipfs.w3s.link/*`) has a rate limit of 30 requests per 10 seconds by IP.
+w3link (`https://ipfs.w3s.link/*`) has a rate limit of 200 requests per minute by IP.
 </Callout>

 When you [store data using the web3.storage client][howto-store], the `put` method returns an [IPFS content identifier (CID)][ipfs-docs-cid] string.
 That CID points to an IPFS directory that contains all the files you passed in using the `put` method.